cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("ELT")` provides functions to build experience life tables for three methods: the standardized mortality ratio, a semi-parametric relational model, a GLM Poisson with interactions between age and calendar years.
+- `r pkg("lemur")` allows the user to selected mortality changes over the entire lifespan or at specific ages, as well as for overall mortality or for specific causes of death.

 ## [Life and pension reserving:]{#LReserving}